 Dr. Green became involved in the local school board and sat on the Blenheim Public School Board and the Blenheim District High School Board.
 He was a member of the A.F. & A.M.
 Masonic Lodge, the Canadian Legion and the Rotary Club.
 Dr. Green enjoyed playing golf, fishing and camping in his trailer.

-Dr. Green’s son, Peter became a doctor and worked with his father in the Blenheim practice for 20 years.
+Dr. Green’s son, Peter became a physician and he worked with his father in the Blenheim practice for 20 years.
 Father and son had their medical offices on Talbot Street in Blenheim.
 In 1975 they opened a new office on Ellen Street.
 Also in 1975, Dr. Andrew Green was awarded the Dr. Glenn Sawyer award for his outstanding medical and community service within Kent County.

 Mrs. Green died on the 23rd of February, 1987.
 Dr. Green died on June 13th, 1991 and they are buried at Evergreen Cemetery in Blenheim.

 *Dr. Green appears on the Gathering Our Heroes website.
 His brother’s Leslie and Douglas served with the Royal Canadian Navy during WWII.
-His brother Kenneth was a pilot and served with the Royal Canadian Air Force during World War II.
+His brother Kenneth was a pilot and he served with the Royal Canadian Air Force during World War II.
 He was killed in a flying accident on the 19th of August, 1944.
 He was buried at Brookwood Military Cemetery in Surrey, England.

 **His son, Dr. Peter Green is also featured on the Chatham-Kent Physician Tribute website.